 - Last updated:

-The project aims to rehabilitate approximately 13 hectares of riparian areas and ex-cane land along a five kilometre span of the South and North Maroochy Rivers.
-The areas to be treated include several council managed esplanade areas and two private properties.
-Ten landholders are involved in the project, assisting us by providing access to the esplanades and by changing land management practices, such as ceasing to slash and excluding stock from the works areas.
-Areas shown in blue.
+This project rehabilitated approximately 13 hectares of riparian areas and ex-cane land.
+A five kilometre span of the South and North Maroochy Rivers.
+The areas treated included several council managed esplanade areas and two private properties.
+Ten landholders were involved in the project.
+They assisted us by providing access to the esplanades and by changing land management practices.
+For example, ceasing to slash and excluding stock from the works areas.
+The areas shown in blue in the adjacent map.

 Some native vegetation such as Lomandra and grand old eucalypts still cling onto the banks of the Maroochy River in this area.
-However, significant amounts of weed are also present with the usual suspects on the list - camphor laurel, privet and lantana to name a few.
-There are also large areas of pasture grass that will provide a blank canvas on which we will establish 11,000 tube stock and recreate a landscape resembling the Regional Ecosystems present before the land was cleared for farming.
-Over time we will see the development of a far healthier biodiversity corridor providing links to the Coulson Wharf and Mount Ninderry Bushland Conservation Reserves and beyond.
+Significant amounts of weeds were also present with the usual suspects on the list - camphor laurel, privet and lantana to name a few.
+Large areas of pasture grass provided a blank canvas on which to establish 11,000 tube stock.
+The landscape was recreated resembling the Regional Ecosystems present before the land was cleared for farming.
+Since the start of this project we have witnessed a far healthier biodiversity corridor develop.
+It provides links to the Coulson Wharf and Mount Ninderry Bushland Conservation Reserves and beyond.

 This project was funded by the Environment Levy, between 2015 and 2019.